 Air fryer steak immediately raises a red flag.
 Cooking steak is straightforward enough, so why overcomplicate it by tossing it into an air fryer?

 Despite my skepticism, there are a plethora of recipes for air fryer steak all over the internet.
 And several even claim to make the perfect steak.
-On top of that, one particular model—the Power Air Fryer XL—even has a specific setting for cooking steak.
+On top of that, one particular air fryer model — the Power Air Fryer XL — even has a specific setting for cooking steak.

-Can your air fryer really cook the perfect steak?
+So, can you cook steak in an air fryer?
+How long does it take to cook steak in an air fryer without overcooking it?
 And does it top tried-and-true methods like pan-searing?
 I wanted to find out for myself.